 To earn a USCB baccalaureate degree, of the last 38 semester hours earned, a minimum number of hours as shown in the chart below must be completed in residence at USCB.
+For Palmetto College students and Saturday Business students, of the last 46 hours earned, a minimum number of hours as shown in the chart below must be completed in residence at USCB.
 To earn a USCB associate degree, a minimum of 15 of the last 18 semester hours must be completed in residence at USCB.
 Some programs may impose greater student residence and/or major requirements.
 At least half of the hours of the student's major courses and of minor courses (if applicable) must be taken at USCB.
 Some programs impose greater student residence and/or major requirements.